What the Trump travel ban means for the 2026 World Cup and 2028 Olympic Games

 Any visa and security issues FIFA faces — including at the 32-team Club World Cup that kicks off next week in Miami — can help LA Olympics organizers finesse their plans.

-"I don't anticipate any, any problems from any countries to come and participate," LA Games chairman Casey Wasserman told International Olympic Committee officials in March.
+“It was very clear in the directive that the Olympics require special consideration and I actually want to thank the federal government for recognizing that," LA28 chairman and president Casey Wasserman said Thursday in Los Angeles.

+“It’s very clear that the federal government understands that that’s an environment that they will be accommodating and provide for,” he said.
+“We have great confidence that that will only continue.
+It has been the case to date and it will certainly be the case going forward through the games.”

-He revealed then, at an IOC meeting in Greece, two discreet meetings with Trump and noted the State Department has a ”fully staffed desk” to help prepare for short-notice visa processing in the summer of 2028 — albeit with a focus on teams rather than fans.
+In March, at an IOC meeting in Greece, Wasserman said he had two discreet meetings with Trump and noted the State Department has a "fully staffed desk” to help prepare for short-notice visa processing in the summer of 2028 — albeit with a focus on teams rather than fans.

-“Irrespective of politics today,” Wasserman said in March, “America will be open and accepting to all 209 countries for the Olympics.”
+IOC member Nicole Hoevertsz, who is chair of the Coordination Commission for LA28, expressed “every confidence” that the U.S. government will cooperate, as it did in hosting previous Olympics.

+“That is something that we will be definitely looking at and making sure that it is guaranteed as well,” she said.
+“We are very confident that this is going to be accomplished.
+I’m sure this is going to be executed well."

-FIFA and the IOC didn’t immediately respond to requests for comment about the new Trump travel ban.
+FIFA didn’t immediately respond to a request for comment about the new Trump travel ban.

 The 2018 World Cup host Russia let fans enter the country with a game ticket doubling as their visa.
 So did Qatar four years later.